 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Please Note: All voyages will operate subject to a minimum of 70 participants.
-The chances that you can complete a full Spitsbergen Circumnavigation (based on our experiences from 1992 until 2016) are about, 30% in the first half of July, 60% in the second half of July, 90% in the first half of August, 95% in the second half of August.
-In case it is not possible to complete a full circumnavigation you will mostly resort to a program in Northeast or Southeast Spitsbergen.
+The chances that you might complete a full Spitsbergen Circumnavigation (based on experiences from with this shipping company from 1992 until 2016) are about: 30% in the first half of July, 60% in the second half of July, 90% in the first half of August, and 95% in the second half of August.
+In case it is not possible to complete a full circumnavigation, you will mostly resort to a program in Northeast or Southeast Spitsbergen.

 Mandatory Travel Insurance: